 The eventual director to take up the job was Spike Lee.
 Lee gained a name in the 1980s as director of films like She’s Gotta Have It (1986) and especially Do the Right Thing (1989), a trenchant examination of race issues in the midst of a Brooklyn heatwave.
 Lee’s commentary on issues racial made him a critical favourite with films such as Mo’ Better Blues (1990), Jungle Fever (1991), Malcolm X (1992), Crooklyn (1994), Clockers (1995), Get on the Bus (1996) and Bamboozled (2000), while he has also produced the fine African-American themed horror anthology Tales from the Hood (1995) and its follow-up and Tales from the Hood 2 (2018).
 Around the 2000s, Lee’s work began to diversify to documentaries and other works like the true-crime film Summer of Sam (1999).
 His most successful works during this period were the critically acclaimed drama The 25th Hour (2002) and the slickly entertaining heist thriller Inside Man (2006).
-Other more traditional race relations films such as She Hate Me (2004), Miracle at St Anna (2008) and Red Hook Summer (2012) seemed to not be hitting the same targets they were a decade before, although Lee did bounce back with the subsequent BlacKkKlansman (2018).
+Other more traditional race relations films such as She Hate Me (2004), Miracle at St Anna (2008), Red Hook Summer (2012) and Chi-Raq (2015) seemed to not be hitting the same targets they were a decade before, although Lee did bounce back with the subsequent BlacKkKlansman (2018).